FORENSIC SCIENCE LABORATORY - FSL

-The Forensic Laboratory (FSL) of the Ghana Police Service was established to provide scientific support to criminal investigations.
-It is the only forensic lab for the Ghana police Service and as such caters for all the ten (10) regions in Ghana.
+The Forensic Science Laboratory (FSL) of the Ghana Police Service was established to provide scientific support to criminal investigations.
+It is the only Forensic Laboratory for the Ghana Police Service and as such caters for all the ten regions in Ghana.
+The unit is under the Criminal Investigation Department (CID) of the Ghana Police Service.
+The FSL is divided into five (5) main sections namely Chemistry/Drugs Analysis, Document Examination, Photography, DNA and Ballistics/Firearms.

-The Chemical/Drug Analysis Section examines seized materials suspected to be narcotics.
-It receives an average of a thousand cases annually.
+The Chemistry/Drug Analysis Section examines seized materials suspected to be narcotics.
+It receives an average of about 800 cases annually.
 Additionally, the section conducts chemical analysis such as;

-On the international level the chemical section is a regular participant in the biannual International Collaborative Exercise (ICE) organized by the United Nations Office on Drugs and Crime (UNODC).
+On the international level the chemistry section is a regular participant in the bi-annual International Collaborative Exercise (ICE) organized by the United Nations Office on Drugs and Crime (UNODC) as a proficiency testing tool.
 We are proud to state that our results are very high and consistent an indication of our classed status.

 The section examines documents to provide answers for documents in disputes.